chri-miche/sta-exam/typst/slides.typ

   title: "Communication (Intuition)"
 )[
   - Collaboration requires *exchanging messages*
-   - ...on a medium that is *slow* and *unreliable*
+   \ ...on a medium that is *slow* and *unreliable*

   //  Our aim is to study algorithms that execute in a distributed environment
   #warning[$=>$ Communication is the main pitfall]

+  - Too many messages congest the network
-  - We *measure* the number of messages that an algorithm requires
+  - We *quantify* the number of messages that an algorithm requires
     - An #polylog-hint[efficient] algorithm will need few messages ]